hegde-atri/old-hegdeatri-dot-com/data/posts/first-post/index.md

 - A lot of things I wanted to do didn't have extensive docs, and experimenting was required, especially for remark/rehype.
   I couldn't get remark working, so I had to use rehype instead.
 - Page sometimes flashes theme when route not hydrated.
-I could not seem to solve this issue :thinking:
+I could not seem to solve this issue 🤔.
+- This website is almost javascript free apart from the Theme switcher, [comments](https://github.com/utterance/utterances) (Under MIT License) and [Icons](https://github.com/iconify/iconify)(Under MIT License).
+This means that you can easily browse most of my website without loading any javascript!!
+- Mobile friendly, I not motivated to making a mobile first approach.
+That being said my website is still 100% usuable on a mobile phone, except from the navbar which is hard to use, but will be updated to be 100% usable in the near future.
+- The urge to create eye-candy javascript bloated animations/effects but I wanted my site to be clean and minimal.

 ## Migration

 Although I could copy the markdown files of my posts to this site without affecting the links, I felt like a clean slate was what I needed.
 This was mostly since I became more knowledgable about the things I am passionate about, my opinions and view have changed quite a bit from earlier.
+I do plan on re-writing a few articles for the new website.

 ## Conclusion

 1 month later, and here we are!
 I think the website looks beautiful, although I wouldn't recommend turning on light mode 😅.
-There are still a few features missing, like search, categories for posts and the projects page.
+There are still a few features missing, like search and the projects page.

 Overall I think Astro is a really cool framework and I'll definitely be using it for upcoming projects.